Uni Pasta (ウニパスタ)

 To make the uni cream, mash ¾ of the uni with a fork or a whisk, and then stir in the cream.
 You can also do this by pulsing an immersion blender or food processor.

 Turn down the heat and carefully add the soy sauce.
 When the soy sauce has mostly evaporated, add the sake.
 There are two reasons for turning down the heat.
 The first is that adding a liquid to hot oil will spatter; the second is that the sudden release of alcohol vapors can cause it to ignite.
+Turn the heat up to bring the mixture to a boil and cook it until it no longer smells like alcohol.

-If the pasta starts to stick together or the sauce seems too thick, just add more boiling liquid to thin it out.
+To finish the dish, add the uni cream and toss until the spaghetti is evenly coated and the sauce has warmed up.
+If the spaghetti starts to stick together or the sauce seems too thick, just add more boiling liquid to thin it out.
 Keep in mind that the spaghetti will continue to absorb the sauce as you plate it, so you want it to be fairly juicy.
+Be sure to taste your sauce for salt.
+Uni varies in salinity, so I've reduced the amount of other salty elements, but you may need to season with salt if your uni is on the mild side.

-Twirl the noodles in a bowl with tongs to plate it and garnish the uni pasta with the reserved fresh sea urchin and green shiso.
+Twirl the noodles in a bowl with tongs to plate it and garnish the creamy uni pasta with the reserved fresh sea urchin and green shiso.

 📖 Recipe